MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-microsoft-store.md

 </Dependencies>
 ```

-If your app requires functionality of **HoloLens 2** specifically, like eye-tracking or hand-trakcing, then you can ensure that it is targeted to HoloLens versions 18362 or greater by specifying a target device family of "Windows.Holographic" and MinVersion 10.0.18362.0.
+If your app requires functionality of **HoloLens 2** specifically, like eye-tracking or hand-tracking, then you can ensure that it is targeted to Windows versions 18362 or greater by specifying a target device family of "Windows.Holographic" and MinVersion 10.0.18362.0.

 ```
 <Dependencies>